-To apply for admission, an applicant must hold a U.S. bachelor's degree (or the equivalent) from a regionally accredited institution.
-A bachelor's degree in the United States is a four-year degree that follows 12 years of primary and secondary school work.
+To be eligible for admission to graduate studies, applicants must hold a U.S. bachelor's degree or the equivalent from a regionally accredited institution.
+A bachelor's degree in the U.S. is considered to be a four year degree which was preceded by 12 years of primary and secondary schoolwork.